nice-game-hints/deponia/04-village/stimulating/index.md

 ---
-title: How to get extraordinary stimulating
+title: How to get extraordinary stimulating (and syringe)
-keywords: coffee powder, extraordinary stimulating
+keywords: coffee powder, extraordinary stimulating, syringe
 ---
 # What is this?
 Talk to Lonzo.